Producdevity/gamehub-lite-api/README.md

 - This repository only provides download URLs
 - Actual file downloads are direct from CDN
 - Worker and GitHub never see download traffic
-- Your IP is not logged by this infrastructure
+- Your IP is not logged by us using this infrastructure

 ---